OUR PROGRAM

 • Weekly accountability meetings

-• Life-skills support
+• Life-skills support and goal planning

-• Structured routines
+• Structured routines and expectations

-• A fully drug- and alcohol-free living environment
+• Drug- and alcohol-free living environment

 Residents are responsible for personal food and hygiene items.